diversenok/NtUtilsLibrary/Readme.md

 Handles use the **IHandle** type (see [DelphiUtils.AutoObject](./DelphiUtils.AutoObject.pas)), which follows the same rules as IMemory, so you do not need to close any of them.
 You will also find some aliases for IHandle (IScmHandle, ISamHandle, ILsaHandle, etc.), which are available just for the sake of code readability.

 If you ever need to capture a raw handle value into an IHandle, you need a class that implements this interface plus knows how to release the underlying resource.
-For example, TAutoHandle from [NtUtils.Objects](./NtUtils.Objects.pas) does it for kernel objects that use NtClose.
+For example, TAutoHandle from [NtUtils.Objects](./NtUtils.Objects.pas) does it for kernel objects that require calling NtClose.

 ## Naming Convention